 What you should do if you don’t have access to the vaccine

 If you do not have access to the vaccine currently, simply follow the guidelines put in place by the government.
-Use a mask to cover your mouth and nose, do not come in close physical contact with those who are ill, and keep at least a 2-meter distance from others.
+Use a mask to cover your mouth and nose, do not come in close physical contact with those who are ill, and keep at least a 2-metre distance from others.
 In terms of hygiene, wash your hands frequently using the proper technique, and avoid going into crowds if you don’t need to.
+Everyone should also download and use the COVIDSafe app.